 The breed began to take root in the mid-1990’s when a cat breeder from the United States by the name of Terri Harris deliberately paired two types of felines she loved, particularly a Munchkin cat and an American Curl, just to see what kind of kittens will be produced.

 Much to her amazement, the kittens that resulted from the experimental breeding program she set up turned out the way she’d hoped them to be.
 Apart from inheriting the Munchkin’s shortened legs and longish physique, they also got the American Curl’s characteristic curled ears.

 Unfortunately, there isn’t much information about what happened next in terms of breed development or if Terri Harris continued to refine the litters she produced in the months that followed.
 What I can tell you though is that we’ve been granted an Experimental Breed status by The International Cat Association (TICA) and are also recognized by The Dwarf Cat Association (TDCA).

-Interestingly, I am considered as one of the healthiest felines in the world of cat fancy.
-I believe I inherited this attribute from the American Curl side of the family.
-Besides not being as vulnerable to kidney and heart issues compared to other cats, I am also not as prone to genetic defects.
+Interestingly, Kinkalow cats are considered one of the healthiest feline breeds in the world of cat fancy, likely inherited from the American Curl side of the family.
+Besides not being as vulnerable to kidney and heart issues compared to other cats, they’re also not as prone to genetic defects.

 The Kinkalow needs a meticulous brushing at least every week to keep the coat looking well.